 - ...
-Considering the cultural context for the person or family and how this may or may not impact their experience of family violence.
-For example, the person may: - ...
-Face cultural stigma, taboos and social and community pressures - ...
-Be isolated from social or family networks as a result of family violence, particularly where they are newly arrived migrants, and may be dependent on partners or family members for financial support and transport - ...
-Have cultural or faith-based beliefs that discourage separation or divorce - ...
-Believe parenting norms and hold practices that are influenced by many factors, including culture and faithbased beliefs.
+Consider the cultural context of the person or family and how this may affect their experience of family violence.
+For example, the person may: - ... face cultural stigma, taboos and social and community pressures - ... be isolated from social or family networks as a result of family violence, particularly where they are newly arrived migrants, and may be dependent on partners or family members for financial support and transport

-- ...
-Considering the effects of recent experiences of racism and discrimination in Australia (this extends to their children and other family members) - ...
-Considering experiences of significant trauma prior to migrating to Australia, particularly where they are from refugee or asylum seeker backgrounds - ...
-Being aware of how visa or immigration status can impact on access to services.
+- ... have cultural or faith-based beliefs that discourage separation or divorce - ... hold parenting norms and practices that are influenced by many factors, including culture and faith-based beliefs. - ...
+Consider the effects of recent experiences of racism and discrimination in Australia (this extends to their children and other family members). - ...
+Consider experiences of significant trauma prior to migrating to Australia, particularly where they are from refugee or asylum seeker backgrounds. - ...
+Be aware of how visa or immigration status can impact on access to services.
 For example, they may be living in Australia on a temporary or provisional visa and fear the implications of visas being cancelled if family violence is disclosed.
 This fear can also extend to access to their children, where their children are Australian citizens, or where the perpetrator makes threats to take the children overseas.
 They may also fear facing punishment or being killed if they return to their country of origin.
-Perpetrators may exploit these fears - ...
-Being aware of fears about engaging the legal system or police.
-This might be due to lack of trust based on experience in their country of origin (if applicable), or because they have experienced or heard about others in their community experiencing racism from Australian police or legal systems.
+Perpetrators may exploit these fears. - ...
+Be aware of fears about engaging the legal system or police.
+This may be due to lack of trust based on experience in their country of origin (if applicable), or because they have experienced or heard about others in their community experiencing racism from Australian police or legal systems.
 Some may also have particular fears and misconceptions about engaging with legal systems in Australia relating to residency and citizenship status.